Chapter 135 (H.4885) – Assault Style Firearms (ASF)

 As with everything regarding Chapter 135, this summary is fluid and could change at any time.

 a.
-Folding/collapsible stock
+Folding/telescoping stock

 b.
 Thumbhole stock